Animal Dreams

 What does running with wolves in a dream mean?

 Running with a wolf pack stages tribal belonging in its wildest form.
 You're part of a group that hunts together, protects each other, moves as one.
 Your capacity for fierce group loyalty is active.
-The dream asks: where in your waking life do you feel this kind of pack belonging?

 What does dreaming of a lone wolf mean?

 A lone wolf stages wild instinct operating without pack — solitary power, all capability and no belonging.
 The key question is whether the aloneness is chosen (independence) or exiled (rejected).
-The two feel completely different and point to different patterns.

 How is Dream PowerUP different from a dream dictionary?